SuhasSrinivasan/elm-utils/README.md

 4. **submit_extract.sh**: To extract files downloaded from Elm using `tar` or `dtar`.
 This is a helper script to run `extract_tar.sbatch`.

 Elm documentation: https://docs.elm.stanford.edu/
+Thanks to the amazing team at Stanford Research Computing for developing Elm!